Erreur32/nginx-proxy-manager-Bash-API/README.md

 chmod +x nginx_proxy_manager_cli.sh
 ```

+> [!IMPORTANT]
+> With new version 2.0.0 some commands are changed.
+>
 ## Settings
-Only edit these 3 variables:
+Only edit these 4 variables:

 ```bash
 ## Nginx proxy IP address (your Nginx IP)